VTHash/hfv-staking-dapp/README.md

 # 💚 HFV Staking DApp

-A decentralized staking platform for the **HFV Token**, built on Ethereum and Polygon.
+A decentralized staking platform for the **HFV Token**, built on Ethereum.
 This DApp allows users to stake HFV tokens, calculate rewards, and claim earnings, while maintaining sustainability through PSF and MF smart contract logic.

 ---